-The Native American Graves Protection and Repatriation Act (NAGPRA 1990) protects Native American graves and sacred objects on federally owned lands(e.g., Bureau of Land Management, National Park Service, or United State Forest Service) and federally recognized Tribal lands.
-The FHWA does not own land and there are no federally recognized Tribal sovereign lands in Pennsylvania; therefore, NAGPRA does not specifically apply to FHWA-aid projects, unless those projects happen to occur on lands managed by a federal land agency.
-However, if burials or sacred objects are found during an archaeological excavation conducted under Section 106 of the NHPA, FHWA is obliged to consult with the Tribes and Nations concerning the treatment of the remains or sacred objects.
-FHWA will consider the views of the Tribes and Nations, particularly regarding burials or objects considered sacred to the Tribes and Nations.
+The Native American Graves Protection and Repatriation Act (NAGPRA 1990) protects Native American graves and sacred objects on federally owned lands (e.g., Bureau of Land Management, National Park Service, or United State Forest Service) and federally recognized Tribal lands.
+There are no federally recognized Tribal sovereign lands in Pennsylvania.
+NAGPRA does not specifically apply to FHWA-aid or USACE permitted projects, unless those projects happen to occur on lands managed by a federal land agency.
+However, if burials or sacred objects are found during an archaeological excavation conducted under Section 106 of the NHPA, the lead federal agency is obliged to consult with the Tribes and Nations concerning the treatment of the remains or sacred objects.
+FHWA/USACE will consider the views of the Tribes and Nations, particularly regarding burials or objects considered sacred to the Tribes and Nations.